lunakoly/Mish/README.md

        /say This script is run by ${player}
    ```

    It's important not to put __/__ before mish pseudo-commands.
-The __/command__'s are treated as minecraft commands for better compability.
+The __/command__'s are treated as minecraft commands for better compatibility.

 _Use incrementing and condition testing syntax features_:
 * ${a`+=`b}